Egyptian chronology: Overview

-The disparities between the two sets of dates result from additional discoveries and refined understanding of the still very incomplete source evidence.
+The disparities between these sets of dates result from additional discoveries and refined understanding of the still very incomplete source evidence.
 For example, Breasted adds a ruler in the Twentieth dynasty that further research showed did not exist.
 Following Manetho, Breasted also believed all the dynasties were sequential, whereas it is now known that several existed at the same time.
 These revisions have resulted in a lowering of the conventional chronology by up to 400 years at the beginning of Dynasty I.